telerik/blazor-docs/_contentTemplates/common/general-info.md

 </html>
 ````

->note Make sure that the version in the JS file URL matches the version of the Telerik UI for Blazor package.
+>important Make sure that the version in the JS file URL matches the version of the Telerik UI for Blazor package.

 >tip If you decide to use a CDN over static assets, you may want to implement a [fallback]({%slug common-kb-cdn-fallback%}) in case it is unavailable to your users.